Second Albanian dissident torches self over payment row

 Bejko, 47, and Ndreca are among 20 former dissidents imprisoned during the communist era who have been fasting for 19 days to draw attention to their demands.

 The government says they have already received compensation.
-Prime Minister Sali Berisha said his party had granted former political prisoners $100 million in cash and privatization vouchers.
+Prime Minister Sali Berisha said his party had granted former political prisoners $100 million in cash and privatisation vouchers.

 Skender Tufa, the head of the prisoners association, said the dissidents have agreed to carry out other “extreme protests”, but did not give details.